djynnius/ZedekFramework/README.md

 and you are about done with the web parts.

-on a windows machine it would look more like:
+on a windows machine it would look like this:

     <?php
         require_once "drive:\\path\\to\\controller.php";